10d9e/bippy/README.md

 Lovingly ripped off from @modood via https://github.com/modood/btckeygen.

+# Ledger Recovery

+Bippy has been verified to recover keys from Ledger devices with only the passphrase.
+Despite the marketing, you do not have to purchase a new Ledger device to recover your keys.

 # Don't Trust.
 Verify.

 I recommend every user of this library audit and verify any underlying code for its validity and suitability.